Isaac25silva/Ball_detect-DNN/scripts/readme.md

-# scripts to convert and crop images
+# Scripts to convert and crop images

 The python script "scrip_conv_format.py" is to change the format Nubots YAML to format CSV to trainned the images in a tensorflow or to crop the images to could be use in a classify.